How to cross stitch on clothes and tote bags

 This cross stitch tote bag design was created by Jenny Barton, originally published in The World of Cross Stitching issue 243.

-If you’re new to cross stitch, check out our complete guide to cross stitch for beginners and you can also find out more about how to choose the best fabric.
+If you’re new to cross stitch, check out our complete guide to cross stitch for beginners.
+You can also find out more about how to choose the best fabric.

 Step 1